geekan/MetaGPT/examples/aflow/README.md

      optimized_path = "path/to/optimized/workflows"  # Path to save optimized workflows, defaults to metagpt/ext/aflow/scripts/optimized
      initial_round = 1  # Starting round number
      max_rounds = 20  # Maximum number of optimization rounds
+     validation_rounds = 5  # The validation rounds of AFLOW.
      ```
    - Adjust these parameters according to your specific requirements and dataset
 2. Set up parameters in `config/config2.yaml` (see `examples/aflow/config2.example.yaml` for reference)
 3. Set the operator you want to use in `optimize.py` and in `optimized_path/template/operator.py`, `optimized_path/template/operator.json`.
 You can reference our implementation to add operators for specific datasets
 4. When you first run, you can download the datasets and initial rounds by setting `download(["datasets", "initial_rounds"])` in `examples/aflow/optimize.py`
 5. (Optional) Add your custom dataset and corresponding evaluation function following the [Custom Datasets](#custom-datasets) section
+6. (Optional) If you want to use a portion of the validation data, you can set `va_list` in `examples/aflow/evaluator.py`
 6. Run `python examples/aflow/optimize.py` to start the optimization process!

+## Reproduce the Results in the Paper
+1. We provide the raw data obtained from our experiments (link), including the workflows and prompts generated in each iteration, as well as their trajectories on the validation dataset.
+We also provide the optimal workflow for each dataset and the corresponding data on the test dataset.
+You can download these data using `metagpt/ext/aflow/data/download_data.py`.
+2. You can directly reproduce our experimental results by running the scripts in `examples/aflow/experiments`.

 ## Citation